rmjones112/LIRIBOT/README.md

 # Welcome to LIRIBOT

 Overview:
 LIRIBOT is a Language Interpretation and Recognition Interface, similar to Amazon's Alexa or Apple's SIRI.
 However LIRI has a key difference in that it uses language interpretation instead of speech interpretation.
-This is a extrememly user-friendly technolgy that can enhance any music or movie lover's experience.
+This is an extrememly user-friendly technolgy that can enhance any music or movie lover's experience.

 # Technologies Used:
  * APIs: